 Get Started

 HopDev.Tree is MIT-licensed and available now on NuGet and GitHub.
-The repository includes comprehensive documentation, a full sample application with multiple integration patterns, and getting-started guides for each database provider.
+The repository includes comprehensive documentation — sixteen reference docs, nine architectural decision records, getting-started guides for each platform and database provider, and sample applications for MAUI, Avalonia, and WPF.

 View on GitHub →